-The focus in the Swedish innovation development has in recent years shifted from products and companies in technology/industry to a growing service-based sector.
-One problem within the life sciences is the lack of individuals with the ability to combine knowledge from health care sector with business and entrepreneurship.
-By increased awareness of service development in this sector, and knowledge regarding the process of innovation and entrepreneurship, a solid foundation can be built that enables commercialization of ideas.
-With insights, skills and the right tools, ideas are protected, which can lead to valuable changes in the life sciences and ultimately improve human health.
+The focus in Swedish innovation development has in recent years shifted from products and a technology-driven industry to a growing service-based sector.
+One problem within the health care sector is the difficulty of translating knowledge from research to business.
+By increasing awareness of the necessity of service development in this sector, and knowledge regarding the process to achieve this, we can build a solid foundation that enables the realisation (e.g. commercialisation) of ideas that really benefit all stakeholders.
+With insights, skills and the right tools and mindset, valuable changes in the healthcare can be achieved.

 During the course, students meet experts with different backgrounds.
-Various entrepreneurs will present their specific experiences of starting and managing service companies in the life sciences and guest speakers provide a broad overview of academic discoveries, start-ups, venture capital and business development in health care sector.
+Various entrepreneurs will present their specific experiences of starting and managing service companies in health care.
+Moreover, students learn about creating and implementing a service product through applying a design approach and practicing business tools to develop an own idea.

-The aim of this course is for the students to develop an understanding of and receive theoretical and practical knowledge of development and commercialization of services in the life sciences.
+The aim of this course is for the students to develop an understanding of and receive theoretical and practical knowledge of development and commercialisation.

 After the course the student should be able to: